Self-Care Medicines Scheme

 Speak to your local community pharmacy to see if they are participating in this scheme and whether you qualify to receive selected free medicines.

-You can also view eligibility criteria in the Self-Care Medicines Scheme Patient Information Leaflet
+You can also view eligibility criteria in the Self care medicines scheme – a guide for patients

 Self-care means looking after yourself in a healthy way, whether it is brushing your teeth, taking medicine when you have hay fever or doing some exercise.
 Advice from organisations such as the Self Care Forum and NHS.UK is readily available on the internet.